soulless-viewer/w3cpull/README.md

 Options:
-    --community-url=COMMUNITY_URL   Set the URL of the target community --target-dir=TARGET_DIR_PATH    Set the path to the directory where the content will be saved (by default, the content is deleted after completion)
-    --temp-dir=TEMP_DIR_PATH        Set the path to the folder where the content will be temporarily stored and processed (by default, /tmp)
+    --community-url=COMMUNITY_URL   Set the URL of the target community --target-dir=TARGET_DIR_PATH    Set the path to the directory where the content will be saved --temp-dir=TEMP_DIR_PATH        Set the path to the folder where the content will be temporarily stored and processed (by default, /tmp)
     --w3id-auth=W3ID_AUTH           Set the uername:password value for automatic authentication --browser=BROWSER               Set the name of the browser to use (by default, Firefox)